Balancing Covariates via Propensity Score Weighting

 {\centerline{ABSTRACT}

-Covariate balance is crucial for an unconfounded descriptive or causal comparison.
+Covariate balance is crucial for unconfounded descriptive or causal comparisons.
 However, lack of balance is common in observational studies.
 This article considers weighting strategies for balancing covariates.
 We define a general class of weights---the balancing weights---that balance the weighted distributions of the covariates between treatment groups.
 These weights incorporate the propensity score to weight each group to an analyst-selected target population.
-This class unifies existing weighting methods, including commonly used weights such as the inverse-probability weights as special cases.
+This class unifies existing weighting methods, including commonly used weights such as inverse-probability weights as special cases.
 General large-sample results on nonparametric estimation based on these weights are derived.
 We further propose a new weighting scheme, the overlap weights, in which each unit's weight is proportional to the probability of that unit being assigned to the opposite group.
-The overlap weights are bounded, minimize the asymptotic variance of the weighted average treatment effect among the class of balancing weights, and possess a desirable small-sample exact balance property.
-Two applications illustrate this method and compare it with other approaches.
+The overlap weights are bounded, and minimize the asymptotic variance of the weighted average treatment effect among the class of balancing weights.
+The overlap weights also possess a desirable small-sample exact balance property, based on which we propose a new method that achieves exact balance for means of any selected set of covariates.
+Two applications illustrate these methods and compare them with other approaches.